 To eliminate differences between individual blood donors, we have defined "irradiated versus non-irradiated ratio" (IVNIR) by dividing the relative size of a selected cell population in the irradiated sample by its respective number in the non-irradiated control.
-IVNIR cohorts were statistically evaluated and results are given as mean \pm SD.
-In experiments on the dose-dependence, differences between samples were assessed by the Student's t-test.
+IVNIR cohorts were statistically evaluated and results are given in the text and illustrated in figures as mean value +/- standard deviation and mean + standard deviation, respectively.
+In dose dependence experiments, differences between samples were assessed by the Student's t-test.